 Translated Spiti means 'Middle Country', the province between Tibet and India.
 Isolated in the deep valleys the Buddhist culture of Spiti has developed undisturbed, in a little world that centres around its many gompas.
 I visited three of the more prominent monasteries in Spiti: Tabo, Dhankar and Ki (Kye).

 The Taj Mahal in Agra is probably the world's most famous mausoleum and Indias greatest tourist attraction.
 It was built by Mughal emperor Shah Jahan in memory of his beloved third wife, Mumtaz Mahal (1593 - 1631).
 In 1983, the Taj Mahal became a UNESCO World Heritage Site.

-This tour in August 2010 was organized by DAV Summit Club, Germany, and led by German tour guide Arnold Hasenkopf.
+This tour in August 2010 was organized by DAV Summit Club, Germany and led by the German tour guide Arnold Hasenkopf.